GenerationSoftware/pt-v5-mainnet/README.md

 To generate the local contract list, run the following command: `npm run gen:local`

 To generate the mainnet contract list, run the following command: `npm run gen:mainnet`

+### Contract API Reference

+To generate the reference API, first see the DEV NOTE comment in the `script/utils/generateContractReference.ts` file, apply the library fix, and run the following command: `npm run gen:contract-reference`

+Docs will be output to the `reference-out` folder.